 apples, pears, kiwi fruits, peaches, apricots, nectarines, plums, prunes (dried plums), cherries

 carrots, parsnips, celery, potatoes, fennel, parsley, beans, peas, lentils, peanuts, tomatoes, green peppers, coriander, anise

 carrots, parsnips, celery, green peppers, parsley

 The only way to be certain of avoiding oral allergy syndrome is to completely avoid any allergens in the diet.
 This is not as easy as it sounds, however.
-Sometimes allergenic foods are mixed with non-allergenic foods in items like salads, soups, stews, spice mixtures and supplements.
+Sometimes allergenic foods are mixed with non-allergenic ones in items like salads, soups, stews, spice mixtures. and supplements.
 It may not be advisable to buy these items in stores or restaurants unless the ingredients are known.